-The amount of the fee referred to in paragraph 1 of this Article can not higher that the actual costs of the custom authority for services provided in the customs procedure, and cannot represent indirect protection of domestic products or indirect import or export taxation.
+The amount of the fee from paragraph 1 of this article may not exceed the real expenses of the customs authority for services provided in customs procedure and cannot represent indirect protection of domestic products or indirect taxation of imports or exports.

-The Government shall prescribes the type, amount and manner of paying the fee referred to in paragraph 1 of this Article
+The Government shall prescribe the type, amount and the manner of payment from paragraph 1 of this Article.